 The 2011 Tablas Creek Vineyard Petit Manseng is Tablas Creek’s second bottling of this traditional grape from southwest France.
 Petit Manseng is best known from appellation of Jurancon, where it has made admired but not widely disseminated sweet wines for centuries.
 Petit Manseng achieves sufficient concentration and sugar content to make naturally sweet wines without botrytis.
 This character was so valued that Petit Manseng is noted as the only wine used to baptize a king of France: Henry IV, the founder of the Bourbon dynasty, in his native Navarre.

-The 2010 Petit Manseng is rich but tangy, perfumed and tropical.
-It has flavors of pineapple, ginger, mango, papaya and honey, as well as white flowers and spice.
-It is lightly sweet but shows excellent freshness, and we expect it to age gracefully for at least a decade.
+The 2011 Petit Manseng is rich but tangy, tropical yet clean.
+It has aromas and flavors of pineapple, ginger, mango, honey and preserved lemon, as well as white flowers and spice.
+It is lightly sweet but shows excellent freshness, and finishes clean and dry with a lingering flavor of lemon zest.
+We expect it to age gracefully for at least a decade.